D4koon/WhatsappTray/README.md

 Start the WhatsappTray.exe and from this Point on the Minimize-Button in the Whatsapp-Client sends the Apllication to the Tray.

 Exiting:
-Right click on any tray icon created by RBTray and click Exit RBTray in the popup menu.
-Or run WhatsappTray.exe with the --exit parameter.
+Right click on the tray icon (Whatsapp must be minimized to tray) and click Exit in the popup menu.
+Or run WhatsappTray.exe with --exit parameter.

 Thanks to:
 Nikolay Redko and J.D.
 Purcell for creating the RBTray-Software (http://rbtray.sourceforge.net/)